SublimeText/UnitTesting/README.md

 It also supports testing syntax_test files for the new [sublime-syntax](https://www.sublimetext.com/docs/3/syntax.html) format and sublime-color-scheme files.

 ## Sublime Text 4

 Sublime Text 4 is now supported and testing works for Python 3.8 packages.

-> [!NOTE]
->
-> coverage 7.x is currently skipped for python 3.8 plugins on MacOS,
-> because ST4 is missing a required core module.

 ## Preparation